 - [Instructor] The first three steps of the research process are to know what you're researching, to find that research, and to review and select carefully what you will use as support for your key points.
 Now you're ready to organize the research into a clear arrangement that your reader will understand.
-During this step, you may realize that some of the research you collected is outside the scope of your research topic.
-Or you may realize that you need more research in some areas or both.
+During this step, you may realize that some of the research you collected is outside the scope of your research topic or you may realize that you need more research in some areas, or both.
 Discard some and add more.

 Being aware of these two concerns should be ongoing until the research paper is completed.
-The information has been gathered from a variety of sources and you have been taking notes, highlighting key information, and noting themes or key idea related to your topic.
-For example do the majority of your sources refer to one key expert in this particular field?
+The information has been gathered from a variety of sources and you have been taking notes, highlighting key information and noting themes or key ideas related to your topic.
+For example, do the majority of your sources refer to one key expert in this particular field?
 Do the various experts agree and why or why not?
-How much new information have you added to your already existing knowledge about the idea?
+How much new information have you added to your already-existing knowledge about the idea?
 Do you have any unanswered questions?
 You think your research is mostly completed and you are ready to start organizing that information.

-There is no right or wrong, good or bad, each has its own advantages and disadvantages.
-The important thing is not which method you use, but that you use one to help you plan and prewrite.
-So you will produce an organized research paper.
+There is no right or wrong, good or bad.
+Each has its own advantages and disadvantages.
+The important thing is not which method you use, but that you use one to help you plan and pre-write so you will produce an organized research paper.
 You also need to determine the best organizational pattern once the research is grouped.
 Consider these three choices.
 Each can be used separately or combined with one or more of the others.
 First, chronological or time order.

 On the left of the computer are your reference books in alphabetical order.
 All your other supplies such as paper clips and staples are in the top drawer.
-The reader can imagine the physical lay out of your work area.
-The third major organizational possibility to consider is the Order of Importance.
-Actually this one can be divided either from most important to least, or from least to most.
-If I want to convince my reader of the importance of effective time management, I could begin with the most impressive important reason, a greater chance for being promoted, for example.
+The reader can imagine the physical layout of your work area.
+The third major organizational possibility to consider is the order of importance.
+Actually, this one can be divided either from most important to least, or from least to most.
+If I want to convince my reader of the importance of effective time management, I could begin with the most impressive, important reason.

+A greater chance for being promoted, for example.
 The second reason might be that all the work gets completed during the day.
-So now take homework.
+So no take home work.
 And third, more time to socialize with coworkers during the scheduled lunch and break times.
 Or maybe your goal is to build suspense.
 If so, the above order would be reversed.
 Perhaps your reader will be more likely to read the entire paper as the drama builds.
 Transitional words for this would be first, next, most important, of lesser importance, and finally.

-- Developing a thesis statement
+- Develop a thesis statement.